 This hit especially hard for me when I officiated my best friend’s wedding.

-Gracious guests paid their compliments, but among the sea of praise stood aloud the excruciating sound of nosy aunties asking, “So, do you have a boyfriend?”
+Gracious guests paid their compliments, but among a sea of praise stood aloud the excruciating sound of nosy aunties asking, “So, do you have a boyfriend?”
 Although this is a standard query, I couldn’t help but feel uncomfortable.

 As the night wore on, I couldn’t help but wonder why I was still single.
 Am I not interesting enough?
 Am I too thick?
 Is it because I don’t have a degree?
 I picked myself apart, trying to come to some sort of conclusion as to why I kept getting my ass cheated on or left on read.